superc-lang/scc/README.md

 The compiler only has 1 extra flag, `-ast` which will generate a 'before' and 'after' AST tree file in `<filename>.ast.before.txt` and `<filename>.ast.after.txt`.

+The AST tree generation is probably the most powerful debugging tool for anyone wanting to know how it works internally.
+And literally every time I add a new feature, I need the AST tree files to implement the feature.

 If you specify the `-g` GCC (debug) command, it will also generate the AST tree listings!

 ## Limitations

 Disclaimer: C programmers are notorious for doing "out of the ordinary" or unconventional things, so I'm 100% sure there are still a million ways you can break the compiler that I haven't thought about.
 I've just been focusing on the core features for now!

-There are many limitations currently, but there are also many positives to take from it so far!
+There are many limitations currently, but there are also many positives to take from this project so far!

 Anyways, here's my current list of *major* or obvious issues: